 Melchizedek is one of the most intriguing characters the Bible says almost nothing about.
 He’s only mentioned in three books of the Bible, but that doesn’t stop people from having lots to say about this character.

-You’ve heard some people say Melchizedek is Jesus.
-You’ve heard some people say he’s just a guy who worshiped God.
+Some people say Melchizedek is Jesus.
+Some people say he’s just a guy who worshiped God.
 You’ve probably heard all kinds of ways Melchizedek’s life applies to yours.

 He’s a mysterious figure, and I’ve found that mysterious Bible figures (like Michael the archangel) attract a lot of speculation, which ends up spreading some extra-biblical ideas.
 This means that when we sit down to study someone like Melchizedek (or a passage that mentions him), we’re often looking through folklore-tinted lenses.